lucasktlee/posts/published/spa-indemnities.md

 ### Exclusivity of Indemnities as a Remedy

-The majority of private equity stock purchase agreements will expressly provide that indemnification is the sole remedy available to the parties, in the form of an “exclusive remedy” clause (see example below).
+The majority of private equity acquisition agreements will expressly provide that indemnification is the sole remedy available to the parties, in the form of an “exclusive remedy” clause (see example below).
 The logic behind this is simple: Why would _anyone_ spend the time and energy to negotiate all of these complex provisions if a party could do an “end-run” around these provisions by bringing a claim under some other remedy in contract law or in tort?

 > Except for Claims arising out of or resulting from actual fraud, from and after the Completion Date, the sole
 > and exclusive remedy for any breach or failure to be true and correct, or alleged breach or failure to be true